Free Things to Do in London

 Below are our favorite things to do at night.

-Several items, such as the Ceremony of the Keys, a late night at a free museum, viewing London from above, or taking a public, double-decker bus to tour the sights at night, are all mentioned in the top 10 section.
+Several items such as a late night at a free museum, viewing London from above, or taking a public, double-decker bus to tour the sights at night, are all mentioned in the top 10 section.

 Check out our master things to do in London at night post for even more ideas of nighttime activities.
 The video for the